yiwen92/Hackathon2022_GIS/README.md

 - The expected outcome of this proposal.
 -->

-GIS data is widely used in many scenarios, including supply chain, on-line service, navigation service etc, we are going to support GIS data inside TiDB to help service more scenarios.
+GIS data is widely used in many scenarios, including supply chain, on-line service, navigation service etc, we are going to support GIS data inside TiDB to help expand more scenarios.

-## 项目设计
+## 项目设计 Program Desgin

 <!--
 A precise statement of the proposed change: